Frequently Asked Questions

 How do I begin the process of becoming a college student?

 The process of becoming a college student begins with an application, which includes testing, choosing and registering for classes, orientation, registration and buying books.
-Please review our checklist for entering Dixie State University.
+Please review our requirements for entering Dixie State University.

 How much does school cost?